diffpy/diffpy.pdfmorph/README.rst

 scale due to differences in incident flux, for example.
 PDFmorph will do its best to correct for these benign effects before computing and plotting the difference curve.
-One measured PDF (typically that collected under higher temperature) is identified as the target PDF and the second PDF is then morphed by "stretching" (chaning the r-axis to simulate a uniform lattice expansion), "smearing" (broadening peaks through a uniform convolution to simulate increased thermal motion), and "scaling"
+One measured PDF (typically that collected at higher temperature) is identified as the target PDF and the second PDF is then morphed by "stretching" (chaning the r-axis to simulate a uniform lattice expansion), "smearing" (broadening peaks through a uniform convolution to simulate increased thermal motion), and "scaling"